 Danielle Derouin Kim

-Danielle has been practicing yoga for about 8 years.
-As many do, she went to her first yoga class for the physicality aspect, but quickly began to realize the transformation yoga created in both her mind and body.
+Danielle began her yoga journey about 9 years ago.
+As many do, she went to her first yoga class for the physicality aspect but quickly began to realize the transformation that yoga created in both her mind and body.
+Yoga has truly become a way of life for Danielle.
 It has brought awareness and healing to many parts of her life.